Quick reference for terms used throughout this guide. Page references indicate the primary location where each term is explained.

 Oodle

-Compression algorithm used in UE5 IoStore containers.
-See Chapter 6.
+Compression algorithm used in UE5 IoStore containers and NCS files.
+BL4 uses version 9 (oo2core_9_win64.dll).
+See Chapter 6 and Appendix D.

 OuterPrivate